zigcBenx/openpledge-app/README.md

 Open pledge is online marketplace for monetizing opensource.
 On one side donors can support open source issues with their donations and help with maintaing secure and updated project that they are possibly using.
 And on the other side developers that can solve issues having certain donation pledged and receive reward for their contribution.

+## Setup instructions
+Project is meant to run on [Laravel sail](https://laravel.com/docs/10.x/sail), which is wrapper of Docker with minimal initial configuration.
+- pull repository on your local machine
+- make sure you have Docker installed (suggested platforms: Linux, MacOs or WSL)
+- `cd` into project
+- `cp .env.example .env` - add your stripe and Github keys, alter other data is optional
+- `composer install`
+- `vendor/bin/sail up -d` - runs sail containers
+Containers should now be ready to go.
+Check with: `vendor/bin/sail ps` to check running containers
+- For running regular laravel commands with artisan use **sail** instead of **php**, e.g: `sail artisan migrate` to run migrations.
+This makes sure that command is beeing run inside container (same as if you would do: `docker-compose exec <container>`, and then run the command)
+- `sail artisan key:generate`
+- `sail artisan migrate`
+- App should be live and working on `localhost`.

+You can access phpmyadmin via: localhost:<port> - port can be viewed in `vendor/bin/sail ps` Password is the same as for database, saved in .env file under `DB_PASSWORD` env variable

 ## Stack